PhD Candidate

 I am a PhD Candidate in Political Science at Columbia University.

-My research focuses on the behavioral political economy of social norms, with a current emphasis on gender-based violence in East Africa.
-In my work I combine formal theory and experimental data with fieldwork-based insights in the context of global development.
+In my work I combine large-scale descriptive and experimental data with fieldwork-based insights in the context of global development.

-My research has been published in The Journal of Politics and Comparative Political Studies.
 I have received support from the Abdul Latif Jameel Poverty Action Lab (JPAL), Evidence in Governance and Politics (EGAP), Innovations for Poverty Action (IPA), the U.S. Department of State’s Office to Combat Trafficking in Persons, and Columbia University's Libraries, among others.

-In 2023 I was awarded Runner-Up as the National Bureau of Economic Research (NBER) Gender Fellows, and in 2022 I was awarded the William T.R.
-Fox Fellowship in Political Science.
 I have been affiliated to the Laboratory for Effective Anti-Poverty Policies (LEAP) at Bocconi University since its inception in 2016, and to the Impact Evaluation Lab at the Economic Social Research Foundation (ESRF) of Tanzania since 2021.

-I earned my bachelor's and master's degrees in Economics and Social Sciences from Bocconi University in Milan (Italy).
 Before joining Columbia, I worked as a field research assistant at the Research and Evaluation Unit for BRAC Uganda and as the research manager at the Altruistic Capital Lab at the Marshall Institute at the London School of Economics.

 Is narrative entertainment simply a form of recreation, or does it have meaningful effects on public opinion?
 Building on prior reviews, we present a meta-analysis of 377 findings from 77 experiments evaluating the persuasive effects of narrative radio, television, and film, including a growing body of work from low- and middle-income countries.
 Our sample includes both entertainment-first narratives---popular media created primarily to entertain but which may incidentally shape audiences’ attitudes, beliefs, and behaviors---and education-first narratives designed by policymakers to inform, persuade, or motivate public action.
 Using a hierarchical-effects model, we assess narrative media’s influence across a wide range of settings and issue domains.
 The results suggest that narrative entertainment is quite influential, with sizable persuasive effects that remain apparent weeks after initial exposure.
 A smaller literature reports head-to-head tests of the relative effectiveness of narrative versus non-narrative messages; although inconclusive, the evidence suggests that narratives may be only slightly more persuasive than non-narrative messages.
 If true, this finding would imply that the main advantage of narratives may be their ability to attract and engage large and diverse audiences.
 We conclude by calling attention to gaps in the literature and proposing avenues for further research.